robertjdoig/telement/Pablo_Larenas_Report.md

 #ACTIVITIES AS LEAD/TECHNICAL ARTIST

 My role consisted in managing both aesthetical and design criteria for the game, being responsible of the look and feel of it, and constantly working next to Matthew and Robert in the blueprint specifications, application and edition among the project.
+One of the features of this prototype is its level of exceution, coherence and playability considerations.
+As Lead artist, my role consisted in manage a correct art implementation according with our scope, brief, game definitions, user considerations, deadline and resources and mostly important, its applicability in the engine and blueprint-base workflow.

 In the first part I actively participated in the briefing process (game concept, scope and level design criteria definition) with the rest of the team, documenting all process and sketching several ideas for the game (traps, props, mechanics, etc)
-During the pre-production stage, I modelled the dungeon kit used to prototype the level and created initial Blueprints for it.
+During the pre-production stage, I modelled the modular dungeon kit used to prototype the level and created initial Blueprints for it.

 In the production stage, I designed and modelled the final meshes for the game, and built the complete version of the temple level.
-In parallel, I supervised my artist colleagues work, giving them orientation to their respective activities (texture work and 3d modelling assistance).
+In parallel, I supervised my artist colleagues work, giving them orientation to their respective activities (texture work and 3d modelling assistance).Additionally, I transform the meshes in to usable gaming ssets, editing their respective collision boxes, physics attributes, rendering parameters, etc, making shure they will be manipulated by all members of the team for prototype or blueprimt edition.

-Additionally, I counted with the knowledge and assistance of Matthew to work in the redesign of many puzzles and aspect of the level design.
-Similarly, I worked with Robert designing and applying several sounds FX for the game.
+Additionally, I intensivelly worked with Matthew to work in the design and iteration of many puzzles and aspect of the level design, resulting in a very interesting cross disciplinary design activity.
+Similarly, I worked with Robert designing and applying sounds FX for the game, instance where both edited and created a variate pallette of sounds, further implemented in blueprints and sound classes.

 Through the process, I worked very close with Matthew and Robert, who helped me to resolve blueprints and logic issues, while I gave them design inputs to develop their BP as well.
-Similarly, as lead artist, I kept the project’s files in order and tracked progress of several check list of activities we made between several project’s phases.
+In addition, I edited different Blueprints from player controls, triggerable, destructible, burneable and floating objects, hearts, spawners, particles effects, lights and materials, helping to maintain the balance in the game as a whole product (holistic view).
+Similarly, as lead artist, I kept the project’s files in order and tracked progress of several check list of activities we made between project’s phases.

-Finally, as part of my documentation activities, I worked with Matthew in the video and presentation production.
+Finally, as part of my documentation activities, I worked in the video and presentation production.

 ![alt text](blueprint_screenshots/Pablo/p_04.png)
 *Whiteboard screenshots with initial trap and puzzle design made by the team*